cbourke/ComputerScienceI/documents/syllabus.md

 It is important to start out positively.
 Put yourself in the mindset that you *will* succeed in this course and commit yourself to putting in a full effort in every aspect of it.
-To get you started, we're giving you 35 free points.
+To get you started, we're giving you **free starter points**.
 You have a perfect score in this course already!
 Keep it up!

 ### Attendance Policies

 TODO